VEG Phase Instructions

 When should a home grower water cannabis?

 The golden rule of watering cannabis plants in soil is to water when the soil is “almost dry.”
 “Almost dry” is in between “dry” and “moist.”
 You should use a soil moisture meter to help you make your determination.
-You just stick the meter in the soil and get an immediate reading.
-Some soil moisture meters might need to be replaced if they break or are misused, but most of the time you can count on them to work well.
-They do tend to get misplaced, but they are inexpensive.
-Get a few of them just in case you lose one, or you want to compare readings to validate the meter’s accuracy.
+To use it, just stick the meter in the soil and get an immediate reading.
+Some soil moisture meters might need to be replaced if they break or are misused, but most of the time you can count on them to work quite well.
+They do tend to get misplaced, but they are inexpensive to replace.
+I recommend getting a few of them.

 If you don’t use a soil moisture reader, then you’ll need to use your best judgement to determine when it is time to water or not.
-You’ll accomplish this by assessing the weight of the pot, the feeling of the soil on your hands, and the appearance of the plant’s leaves.
-Leaves wilting, coupled with dry soil in the pot, are a clear indication a plant needs to be watered right away.
+You’ll accomplish this by assessing the weight of the pot, the feeling of the soil in and on your hands, and the appearance of the plant’s leaves.
+Leaves wilting, coupled with dry soil and a light pot are a clear indication a plant needs to be watered right away.
 On the other hand, if the leaves are pointing up and perky, and the soil still feels moist on the sides and at the bottom of the pot, it is an indication the plant does not necessarily need to be watered right away.
 In a hard plastic pot, it is not really possible to feel the sides and the bottom of the pot, so felt pots are the ideal pot.

 To assess the weight, pick the pot up to see if it feels heavy, light, or in between.
 A light pot is a solid indicator it’s time to water, especially if the leaves of the plant are starting to wilt.
 After you pick up freshly watered pots over time, you’ll get a strong sense of what is heavy and what is light.
 The weight of a wet pot is much heavier than an “almost dry” or “dry” pot.
 If you don’t have a soil moisture meter, make sure you slide your hands down the sides of the pot to feel if the soil is dry, almost dry, moist, or wet.